spodlecki/formtastic-js/README.md

 ### Usage

-_Examples in [/example/](./tree/master/example) contain a normal Formtastic version along with a Bootstrap 3 version._
+_Examples in dir contain a normal Formtastic version along with a Bootstrap 3 version._

 **JavaScript**
 ```javascript